AndreasKing-Goks/MAR-AST/README.md

 ### PyTorch [Optional]
  We use `pytorch` to build the multi-layer perceptron network related with Reinforcement Learning (RL) implementaion for the AST.
 The installed `pytorch` only supports `cpu`-device.
 We need to reinstall the `pytorch` with `cuda` support to enable `cuda` acceleration for the training process.
 Please consult to [PyTorch official website](https://pytorch.org/get-started/locally/) for local installation guide.

- Generally we need to uinstall the onboard `pytorch` from the previous `stable-baselines3` installation by running:
+ Generally we need to uninstall the onboard `pytorch` from the previous `stable-baselines3` installation by running:
 ```bash
 pip3 uninstall torch torchvision
 ```